 Even if you have prepared the exterior of your home for a potential residential fire, there are additional steps you can take before officially being evacuated.

-- Move your outdoor furniture: Quickly move your outdoor furniture away from the house or into storage to avoid from it catching fire and bringing embers closer to your home.
+- Move your outdoor furniture: Quickly move your outdoor furniture away from the house or into storage to avoid it catching fire and bringing embers closer to your home.

 - Close all openings: Close your windows, attic openings, fireplace and vents from the outdoors.

 - Attach garden hoses to faucets: In the case that you don’t evacuate in time, hoses can safeguard yourself from an approaching fire.

 - Shut all valves: Avoid potential explosions by cutting off your butane and natural gas valves.

 There are quick steps you can take inside of your home before you are officially evacuated in the aim to halt or slow down the progress of a fire.

 - Close off every room: Shut every door inside of your house to slow down the fire if it reaches inside of your home.

 - Turn on all lights: Make it more visible in the smoke for emergency responders by turning on all of the lights in your home.